 The items on this list will help you prepare to live off grid both at your home, and during a bugout.
 Even if you are planning to bug in and not leave your well-stocked prepper retreat, planning to bug out should still remain a priority.

-A fire, large band of marauders, or other monumental unplanned aspect of the SHTF event – especially if you wind up living at ground zero, could rapidly changer your plans to bug in.
+A fire, a large band of marauders, or some other unplanned aspect of the SHTF event – especially if you wind up living at ground zero, could rapidly change your plans to bug in.

 Bugout Location Checklist

 Creating a prepper inventory specific to the needs of a planned bugout will help ensure you know exactly what gear and supplies you have at the ready and specifically where they are located after completing a review of the stockpiled items.

 Get the BOL Checklist here.

 Do you have everything you need in your bugout bag?
 Are you carrying too much stuff and unnecessarily increasing the weight in your bugout bag?

 Open up the survival backpack and review the items on our checklist to make sure you have all essential items and they are all still in date and in proper working order.
 Get the BOB checklist here.

 A bugout bag and a get home bag are similar but definitely not the same thing.
 A bugout bag is designed to carry more intricate and vital long-term survival items that can sustain you over a long period of time.

 A get home bag is just that, a bag with essential survival supplies that will be necessary only for a short while and aid in your efforts to get safely and quickly home from work, school, or some other frequently traveled location.